Maximize video advertising: To go long? Or is shorter really better?

 April 28, 2016

-Since this early revolution of advertising, 15-second TV ads are 75% as effective as 30-second ads and are half the cost.
+Since this early revolution of advertising, 15-second TV ads are 75 percent as effective as 30-second ads and are half the cost.
 Because ad length is now directly related to cost, 15-second ads are now airing frequently and 60-second ads are a rarity.

-Between 15-second, 30-second and 2-minute intervals, 15-second YouTube ads are skipped the most and 30-second ads skipped the least.
+Between 15-second, 30-second and two-minute intervals, 15-second YouTube ads are skipped the most and 30-second ads skipped the least.

 Which means that more people chose to watch the two-minute video rather than the 15-second one.
 The depth of the story being told in the longer video creates a connection with the viewer and the story.

 People love a good story.
 Take advantage of that and incorporate the brand throughout the story.
 Avoid throwing the brand and logo at the viewer’s face.
 It’s more relatable to weave the brand throughout the story, making it more of a step in the story being told, not the sole focus.

 Depending on the brand, longer may not always be better.
 Remember who the audience is and how the brand should connect with viewers.
 Brands that are focusing on awareness can benefit from a shorter ad time.
 The point is black-and- white, will entice the viewer and will drive viewers to search further into the brand.